British Formula Renault Championship: Protyre Formula Renault Championship

-The Protyre Formula Renault Championship, organized by the British Automobile Racing Club, began in 1995 as a rival to the Renault Sport UK championship.
-The series was named Formula Renault BARC Championship to distinguish itself from the Formula Renault 2.0 UK Championship.
-Most of the regulations relating to the cars are the same as the UK series, but the cars have fixed gear ratios, an intake restrictor to limit engine wear, and are limited to one new set of tyres per outing.
+The Protyre Formula Renault Championship, organized by the British Automobile Racing Club, began in 1995 as a secondary championship to the Renault Sport UK championship.
+The series was named Formula Renault BARC Championship.

+In 1995 and 1994, the technical regulation used by the Formula Renault BARC Championship was the one used by the Formula Renault UK Championship between 1989 and 1994.

+Only since 2005, most of the regulations relating to the cars are the same as the UK series, but the cars have fixed gear ratios, an intake restrictor to limit engine wear, and are limited to one new set of tyres per outing.
 The championship used the older Formula Renault Tatuus chassis first introduced to Formula Renault racing in 2000 and updated in 2007, which makes the championship a viable prospect to drivers with lower levels of budget and funding.
 With the collapse of the Renault Sport championship in early 2012, the BARC Championship became the prominent Formula Renault Championship in the United Kingdom and from 2013, took the name Protyre Formula Renault Championship, dropping the BARC tag after its growth into one of the leading national single seater championships in Great Britain.
 Despite its initial growth, grid sizes fell in subsequent seasons, and the championship ended in 2014.